May Is Military Appreciation Month: 5 Financial Tips For Every Military Family

 Establish an Emergency Fund

-Uncertainty marks the life of military families, so be sure you have an emergency fund that allows you to be as prepared as possible for these changes.
+Uncertainty marks the lives of military families, so be sure you have an emergency fund that allows you to be as prepared as possible for these changes.

 Control Your Debt